DutchPHPConference/conference-diversity-and-inclusion/Guideline.md

 ##### Questions & Answers
 * If you ask the entire audience a question, offer several ways to respond, including raising hands, calling out, standing, nodding; this will facilitate participation for those who may not be able to raise hands, speak, or stand.
-* Following the response to an audience question, let the audience know the count or estimate, such as “about half responded yes.
+* Following the response to an audience question, let the audience know the count or estimate, such as “about half responded yes“.

 #### 7.2 Transport
 If you offer transportation from the airport and/or hotel to the venue, consider whether or not the shuttles are wheelchair accessible.
 If not, think of alternate solutions: Can you organize taxi vouchers for your speakers who are using wheelchairs?
 Can you rent an accessible van to organize pick up and drop off?